 “I realised then that a lot of the anxiety I was experiencing was self-inflicted.
 Yes, I had a stressful job, but I didn’t have to keep thinking in the same way, and doing the same things.
 Stress is part of life, but it doesn’t have to be distressing.”

 “Mindfulness meditation can help us release stress and physical tension, by learning to be with and soften into our experience.
 But more importantly, it allows us to develop self-knowledge, which in turns gives us more choice about the thoughts we decide to entertain and the actions we decide to perform.”

 Taking mindfulness meditation classes & workshops with Gaelle

 Gaelle runs a whole range of regular mindfulness meditation classes and workshop in London and Paris for people interested in learning and experiencing the benefits of meditation techniques.
 She delivers her approach through:

 - Talks: to inspire you to take action.

 - One-to-one mindfulness consultations.

 - Workshops: 2h to full day, covering one step of the approach.

 - The very popular 6-week Expand mindfulness course.
 To help you improve your quality of life and experience more emotional positivity.
 It covers all 3 steps of the model, with meditation practices, input, pair and group discussions, tools to apply in daily life, handout and recordings of meditations to practice at home, for sustained results.

-For more information about mindfulness workshops and courses that Gaelle runs in London, visit www.theexpandapproach.com
+For more information about all the mindfulness workshops, classes and courses that Gaelle runs in London and Paris, visit her website www.theexpandapproach.com.